ekros/mentoria-frontend/todo-react/README.md

 # todo-react

+**
+Ths assessment is based on the MDN to-do app.
+The original README can be found below these lines.
+The assessment can be found in the `assessment` branch.
+The final solution is in the `main` branch.
+Some tests have been to evaluate progress (they can be run by typing `npm run test`).

+There are some missing parts in the code (some lines, only partially) that are required for the tests to pass.
+They are marked with a comment and an exclamation (if you install the Better Comments extension on vscode they will be displayed in red color).

+This can be completed in 1-2 hours.
+**

 Sample todo app built with the React/ReactDOM framework.
 For the accompanying documentation, see [Understanding client-side JavaScript frameworks
 : React tutorials](https://wiki.developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks#React_tutorials).